bluekitchen/btstack/doc/manual/docs/how_to.md

 ### Run loop POSIX

 The data sources are standard File Descriptors.
-In the run loop execute implementaion, select() call is used to wait for file descriptors to become ready to read or write, while waiting for the next timeout.
+In the run loop execute implementation, select() call is used to wait for file descriptors to become ready to read or write, while waiting for the next timeout.